-The parties have stipulated to the following fact(s): imprisonment for a term , had been convicted of a crime exceeding one year and which constitutes a • parties have stipulated to without further proof. this/these fact(s), you are to take this/these
+The parties have stipulated to the following fact(s): Prior to, Mr./Ms, had been convicted of a crime punishable by imprisonment for a term exceeding one year and which constitutes a "crime of violence."
+Because the parties have stipulated to this these fact(s), you are to take this these fact(s) as true without further proof.